 In Italy, pensions are operated by INPS and fed by salary-based contributions paid by both the employer and the employee.
 For employees who started working after January 1, 1996, the amount of salary to be taken into account for the purposes of calculating the pension contributions is capped at an annually determined amount depending on cost of living increases.
 Receipt of pension benefits is contingent upon payment of the social security contributions provided for by the law.
 For employees, the pension is linked to the amount of contributions paid as a percentage of the employee’s global salary during an entire working life.

-In certain specific cases provided for by law, in order to allow the employee to reach the minimum pension requirements, the contribution is directly paid by the government.
-In other cases, such as the interruption or the termination of work, the contribution due by law can be directly paid by the employees.
+In certain specific cases provided for by law (e.g. periods of leave), in order to allow the employee to reach the minimum pension requirements, the contribution is directly paid by the government.
+In other cases, such as the interruption or the termination of work (from lack of work during one’s working life or retirement before retirement age) the contribution due by law can be directly paid by the employees.

 Protection of workers who suffer accidents or occupational illness is primarily controlled by the INAIL (National Institution for Insurance Against Work Related Accidents).

 There are approximately 11 public holidays in Italy and an additional four days that used to be public holidays, but are now working days on which workers are paid double time.

 Under Italian law, employees are entitled to annual holidays and establishes that the minimum length of annual holidays is four weeks per year, but the applicable NCBA may provide for a longer term.
 The four-week period must be used for at least two consecutive weeks during the same year, if requested by the employee, and the remainder of the weeks must be used within 18 months of the end of the accrual year.